.223 Remington: Usage and commercial offerings

-The .223 Remington has become one of the most popular cartridges and is currently used in a wide range of semiautomatic and manual-action rifles and even handguns, such as the Colt AR-15, Ruger Mini-14, Remington Model 700.
-The popularity of .223 Remington is so great, that in the US it virtually eliminated all other similar .22 caliber center-fire varmint rifle cartridges.
+The .223 Remington has become one of the most popular cartridges.
+It is used in a wide range of semiautomatic and manual-action rifles and even handguns, such as the Colt AR-15, Ruger Mini-14, Remington Model 700.
+For example, the cartridge has become widely used in the US, significantly reducing the prevalence of other similar .22 caliber center-fire varmint rifle cartridges such as the .22 Hornet.

 It is commercially loaded with 0.224-inch (5.7 mm) diameter jacketed bullets, with weights ranging from 35 to 85 grains (2.27 to 5.8 g), with the most common loading by far being 55 gr (3.6 g).
 Ninety-grain and 95-grain (6.2 g) Sierra Matchking bullets are available for reloaders.